Promoting Positing Behaviour

 All our children and staff are split into house teams.
 We celebrate our school values of Working together, Excellence, Caring, Aspirational, Role models and Embracing change as our children work hard within their house team.

-Regular events such as September 2024's Den Building competition and annual sports days encourage team work and healthy competition.
+Regular events such as vehicle and den building competitions, half termly team competitions and annual sports days encourage team work and healthy competition.
 In class, children are awarded house points linked to personal excellence and showing the Grappenhall Heys Way (linked to the behaviour curriculum).

 "I like being in my house because everyone on our team supports us when it's out turn."
 Summer, Year 3